-- 1. Place a sandwich board in the grass area at the first entrance of the high school on Victory Lane directing voters toward the theatre at the back of - 2.
-Place a sandwich board in the grass area in the front of the theatre directing voters into the gym
+- Place a sandwich board in the grass at the first entrance to the high school on Victory Lane directing voters toward the theatre at the back of the parking lot. - 2.
+Place a sandwich board in the grass in the front of the theatre directing voters into the gym lobby.

-NOTE: Be sure not to block any portion of the roadway,
+NOTE: Be sure not to block any portion of the roadway, path of travel or doorways.

-3. Place a "Vote Here" cone topper on 36" cone at
+3. Place a Vote Here cone topper on 36" cone at the entrance door.